Villas in Provence to rent & what to see

 Some fantastic cities and destinations not to miss in this region are the ancient city of Avignon, Nimes and Arles.

-Avignon is popular for its papal palace and the broken bridge.
-New Avignon prospers behind its great medieval walls.
+Well known for its Palace of the Popes and the broken bridge Modern Avignon thrives behind its great medieval walls.
 With the growing student population and designer shops.
 The papal palace dominates the old town.

-in this period Avignon grew from a quiet village to a mighty city.
-The Church ruled the town and made it Europe’s largest construction zone.
+In the 14th Century, the Church ruled the town and made it Europe’s biggest construction territory.
 It built its 10-foot-thick walls symbolising its power, made mansions for cardinals, residences for the whole Vatican bureaucracy, large public squares, and the pope’s towering palace.

 After more than half a century of rule, the pope decided to move the papacy back to Rome.
 But Avignon had other plans, they made its own rival pope, and for about 40 years there were two popes in two cities in Europe — one in Rome and one in Avignon.